miros/upstart-exporter/README.md

     fb-myapp-my_another_tail_cmd.sh
     fb-myapp-my_tail_cmd.sh

-Prefix fb- is added to avoid collisions with other upstart jobs.
+Prefix 'fb-' (which can be customised through config) is added to avoid collisions with other upstart jobs.
 After this my\_tail\_cmd, for example, will be able to be started as an upstart script:

     sudo start fb-myapp-my_tail_cmd